So you’ve been to the doctor, had a blood test and found out you have high cholesterol… what now?

 One of the most effective strategies to reduce cholesterol levels is a moderate reduction in weight.
 Losing just 10% of body weight has been shown to reduce total cholesterol, increase HDL cholesterol and lower LDL cholesterol.

 However, it’s important to lose weight in a healthy way – not through rapid weight loss, restrictive diets or the latest fads.
-Check out our 8 week Nutrition Reboot Program to kick start your sustainable weight loss journey today!
+Check out our Flexitarian Cookbook & Eating Guide to lose weight the healthy way.

 Your cholesterol levels play an important role in your overall health.
 High levels of “bad” LDL cholesterol have been linked to increased risk of heart disease.
 Making healthy changes to your diet can positively impact your cholesterol levels.
 Particularly, eating foods high in soluble fibre and loading up on healthy, unsaturated fats can help lower cholesterol levels and reduce these risks to help provide you the best opportunity for longevity and good heart health.